Stepparent Adoption Massachusetts: Process, Forms, and What to Expect

 Standard adoptions in Massachusetts require a home study.
 For stepparent adoptions, the court has discretion to waive this requirement.
 Under MGL 210, the court may waive the need for an agency or DCF report if the child has lived with the stepparent for a significant period and the circumstances support it.

-In practice, courts frequently waive the home study in uncontested stepparent adoptions where the child has lived in the household for a year or more, both biological parents are in agreement (or one parent's rights have been terminated), and there is no evidence of safety concerns.
+In practice, courts may waive the home study in uncontested stepparent adoptions where the child has lived in the household for a significant period, both biological parents are in agreement (or one parent's rights have been terminated), and there is no evidence of safety concerns.
 The motion to waive the home study should be filed along with the adoption petition — ask the Probate Court clerk in your county about the motion form required in that division (often CJD 400 or equivalent).

 Do not assume the waiver will be granted automatically.
 It is at the court's discretion.
 If the court denies the waiver, you will need to arrange a home study through a licensed agency.